 - Shelving options such as steel shelving, rivet shelving and widespan shelving can be incorporated to improve warehouse efficiency and productivity even more.

 Regular cleaning and maintenance will keep your equipment working at peak efficiency.

 Step Three: Warehouse Audits

 Unlike WMS “reports,” which provide a snapshot of the last week, month, or quarter, an audit looks at the entire fulfillment process from start to finish.

 Maximum accessibility, product flow, and storage should always be the end goal of every warehouse audit.
 From the moment new inventory arrives until the product leaves the building, every step of the fulfillment process should be analyzed.

 Through warehouse audits, you can:

 - Or develop a new fulfillment process

 To minimize costs and increase efficiency.
 Many companies are hesitant to perform a fulfillment audit because of the time and energy involved.

 Perhaps the most overlooked benefit of an audit is that the results provide you with a plan to improve your warehouse efficiency.
-You may not initiate the changes immediately, but now you can begin to consider the costs and timelines required to improve efficiency.
+You may not need to make changes immediately, but you can begin to consider the costs and timelines required for future changes and enhances efficiency.